igorsteinmacher/INF502-Fall2020/assignments/midterm2020.md

 * map the CSV structure to a class in Python
 * provide with a constructor method receiving all the attributes as parameter
 * create a method that enables someone to print the objects
-- "genus species (e.g.,      Camponotus festinatus
+  - "genus species" (e.g., Camponotus festinatus)
 * create a function (outside of the class, which will call the constructor) that receives the file and creates objects for each row of the file